dgzlopes/pulpocon/README.md

 Before, we mentioned that k6 supports WebSockets.
 QuickPizza also has a WebSockets endpoint.

-If multiple people have QuickPiza open, and one asks for a recommendation, the other people will get a little nudge telling them that someone already got a recommendation.
+If multiple people have the QuickPiza site open, and one asks for a recommendation, the other people will get a little nudge telling them that someone already got a recommendation.
 Let's try to replicate that.

 You could use the script you already have, but for simplicity, we will create a new one.